daeuniverse/dae/docs/en/troubleshooting.md

 ## No network after `dae suspend`

-Do not set dae as the DNS in DHCP setting.
-For example, you can set `223.5.5.5` as DNS in your DHCP setting.
+Do not advertise dae as the DNS server in your DHCP settings: suspended dae does not intercept DNS requests.
+Advertise a server such as `223.5.5.5` instead.

-Because dae will not hijack any DNS request if it was suspended.

-## PVE related
+## PVE

 - [PVE NIC Hardware passthrough](https://github.com/daeuniverse/dae/issues/43)